cashapp/misk-web/README.md

 **Misk-Web** is a new micro-frontends Typescript + React web framework from Square.
 It happens to work seamlessly with [Misk](https://github.com/square/misk) but is also a robust stand alone web framework.

-Misk-Web is not ready for use.
-The API is not stable.
+Misk-Web is still bleeding edge and may have breaking changes up until version `1.0.0`.

 ## NPM Libraries